nuts-foundation/nl-360-ig/input/pagecontent/vol2a.md

 - **The role or persona of the registering health care professional**, when the underlying zib supports this.

-The following FHIR elements are used to convey this lineage:
+The following technical specifications are used to convey this lineage:

 - **Data holder.** The data holder is identified by the exchange context: each resource is attributed to the `ura` of the endpoint it was retrieved from.
 The data user